-By January 2017, work was underway.
 Orchestrating this project and completing it successfully and on time required lots of good old-fashioned organization and communication.
 For the next 10 months, Blue River, Ultra, and Anvaya met on a weekly basis.
 Ultra went through its requirements engineering process with Blue River and Anvaya to ensure that all sprints were on schedule and all milestones were met.
 A separate series of weekly meetings between Ultra and CALPIA managed the implementation and development of the store site.
 And of course, there was plenty of daily communication back and forth between all of the different teams to keep everyone on task.

 Both sites – content and catalog – would launch simultaneously, so there was a detailed and incredibly robust testing schedule that needed to be in place.
 The content site would be tested first with Blue River, followed by testing of the full store catalog site with Ultra.
 Complete, end-to-end testing would happen on both sites before everything went live.
-In October 2017, all of that hard work paid off when the sites launched.
+All of that hard work paid off when the sites launched.
 Bersin says the timing was especially noteworthy.
 “We went live the same day I went on maternity leave,” she points out.
 “The project manager at CALPIA and I joked that we were both having babies!

 Delivering Real Benefits

 Ultra’s versatility and functionality mean that CALPIA’s new catalog site is now able to deliver maximum efficiencies to the organization, the inmates who are employed by it, and the customers who purchase goods and services from it.
 For example, Ultra custom-designed the catalog site to handle a particularly heavy volume of large purchase orders, as opposed to credit-card orders.
 That’s because in CALPIA’s day-to-day business, money is going from one government agency to another.
 It’s easier and more efficient to make those transactions using a purchase order.